archivistsguidetokryoflux/archivists-guide-to-kryoflux/01 PART ONE Getting Started/02 USING THE KRYOFLUX/readme.md

 ultimately, unnecessary (for an example of this, see [Working with 40-track floppy disks](/02%20PART%20TWO%20In-Depth/Working-With-40track-Floppy-Disks.md)).

-## Using and interpreting the graphical user interface (GUI):
+## Using and interpreting the graphical user interface:

 ### CAPTURING DISK IMAGES

-1. Launch the KryoFlux GUI, either by clicking the desktop icon, or by opening the DTC folder where the GUI installer was located and double-clicking on the file called kryoflux-ui.jar.
+1. Launch the KryoFlux graphical user interface, or GUI, either by clicking the desktop icon, or by opening the DTC folder where the GUI installer was located and double-clicking on the file called kryoflux-ui.jar.